With inflation up and bills higher than ever, you may be wondering how to keep up with 2024’s soaring cost of living.

 For example, I used to proofread and edit other people’s PhD dissertations alongside my own PhD studies.

-Be prepared to start with lower rates to build a client base and get some good testimonials.
+Be prepared to start with lower rates to build up a client base and get some good testimonials.
 Then you can expand your niche focus and raise your rates over time.

 Streamline your editing process by using style guides, editing software like Grammarly, and productivity tools to maximize efficiency.
 Automating these tedious admin tasks allows you to focus more energy into the quality of your edits.